 ALAC Statement to the Supplemental Report on the new gTLD Subsequent Procedures Policy Development Process (Additional Topics)

-Penholder: Justine Chew, APRALO Member

 Summary of the ALAC Responses

 The ALAC appreciates the opportunity to comment on the Supplemental Report on the new gTLD Subsequent Procedures Policy Development Process (Additional Topics) dated 1 November 2018 (“Supplemental Report”).
 We wish to put on record our responses, suggestions and in some cases, advocacy, to the preliminary recommendations, options and questions as posed by the GNSO New gTLD Subsequent Procedures PDP Working Group (“WG”) in its Supplemental Report, from the perspective of and benefit to Internet end-users at large.